Sleep Disorders (PDQ®)–Patient Version

 - Older Patients

-In patients with pain that disturbs their sleep, treatment to relieve the pain will be used before sleep medicines are used.
+If pain disturbs your sleep, treatment to relieve the pain will be used before sleep medicines are used.
 Pain drugs, other drugs being taken, and any other health conditions may affect which sleeping medicines are prescribed.

 It's normal for older people to have some insomnia.
 Changes related to age can cause lighter sleep, waking up more often during the night, and sleeping less total time.
-If an older patient with cancer is having trouble sleeping, the doctor will look for the specific causes, such as:
+If you are an older person with cancer who is having trouble sleeping, the doctor will look for the specific causes, such as:

 Treating sleeping problems without drugs is tried first.
-The following may help improve sleep in older patients:
+The following may help improve sleep in older people with cancer:

 - Having meals at regular times.